まきば園までお越しになったお客様ご利用のバスに当社の専門ガイドが同乗し、ふだんは非公開の重要文化財施設などをめぐります。小岩井自慢のホルスタイン牛にも会えます。

 About 300 cows live in the “Uemaru Cowshed,” the birthplace of Koiwai Farm dairy farming.
 Nine buildings, including four active cowsheds built between 1908 and 1935 and two silos said to be the oldest in Japan, have been designated as National Important Cultural Properties.

-A farm guide will accompany you on your bus.
+A farm guide will ride with you on the bus you use.

-■Because it is a bus tour, it is not affected by weather conditions. (except for bad weather when warnings are issued)
+Because it is a bus tour, it is not affected by weather conditions (except for bad weather when a warning is issued).
+(Except for bad weather when a warning is issued.)

-■You can see dairy production sites and important cultural assets that are closed to the public.
+■You will be able to see dairy production sites and important cultural assets that are closed to the public.

-■We hope that this will be an opportunity to look for hints for a new society through sustainable dairy farming and recycling-oriented business.
+We hope this tour will provide you with an opportunity to look for hints for a new society through sustainable dairy farming and recycling-oriented business.

-■The above tour route takes approximately 60 minutes.
-Departure times and tour times will be adjusted according to customer requests.
+The above tour route takes about 60 minutes.
+Departure time and tour time will be adjusted according to your request.

 Notes on application